 Later in the 20th century, composers questioned whether the American Dream is desirable even if achieved.
 Leonard Bernstein portrayed the boredom of comfortable American suburbia and the claustrophobia of the prosperous middle-class family in Trouble in Tahiti and A Quiet Place– having explored racial prejudice and gang warfare in his hit Romeo and Juliet-inspired musical West Side Story.
 Stewart Wallace's Harvey Milk tells the true story of a politician who longs for ‘an American Dream without prejudice’ but is assassinated for his beliefs.
 And the title character of Nixon in China and J. Robert Oppenheimer in Doctor Atomic, at one point seen as icons of the American success story, are depicted by John Adams as tormented souls plagued with self-doubt.

 Even the ambitious Anna Nicole realizes that the American Dream isn’t all it’s cracked up to be.
 Hounded by the press, she finally turns on her country: ‘O America, you dirty whore, I gave you everything but you wanted more.
 I wanted more’.
 For some, the American Dream can turn out to be more like a nightmare.

 Anna Nicole runs from 11–24 September 2014.
 Tickets are still available.
 The first performance is open to students only, with tickets priced £1–£25.
 Find out more about ROH Students.
 ROH Students is generously made possible by the Bunting Family and Simon Robey.

 Rise and Fall of the City of Mahagonny runs 10 March–4 April 2015.
 Tickets will go on general sale 27 January 2015.
-The production is given with generous philanthropic support from Richard and Ginny Salter, The Kurt Foundation for Music in New York, NY and The Royal Opera Circle.
+The production is given with generous philanthropic support from Richard and Ginny Salter, The Kurt Weill Foundation for Music, Inc., New York, NY and The Royal Opera Circle.